 Black Diamond Headlamps

-I thought Fox Fury and Black Diamond lights were bad.
+I thought the old Fox Fury and Black Diamond lights were bad.
 Then I found Nolan headlamps.
 These are even older models – 10-15 yrs old.
-I think they have stopped designing new headlamps for the last decade and a half and are just trying to sell their old lights.
+I think they have stopped designing new headlamps for the last decade and a half and are just trying to sell their old surplus lights.
 These headlamps too – are on many of the best headlamps review sites because at one time, years ago, they were the best that were made.
 Today, just about anything is better.

 Fenix Work Headlamps

 These are made in China, and have a couple things going for them.
 I can’t deny, they are TOUGH.
 I have a couple of the HP25’s, and a HL60R I borrowed and I used the HP25 for a year, probably 240 times.
 They still work fine.
 The headlamp beam characteristics are really poor – being ideal only for long-range spotting of animals for hunters.
 The flood beam is too weak and too wide for much.
 The center spot beam is like a laser beam – focused and too small for much of anything except spotting.
 Fenix has another couple models with higher lumens rating and slightly better beams, but they keep cranking out headlamps with tight center beams and weak, just about worthless flood beams.
 So, if you can use one of their headlamps for your work – whatever it is, you would be OK buying a couple of them (one as backup).

 The Wave 25 is an interesting light that throws a very even flood beam, which could be very good for some work situations.
 It’s great for caving too.
 The OLight beam has a color temperature that is on the warm side – the yellow side.
 I don’t prefer it, because it’s too much like tungsten light, and I have become much more accustomed to CREE LED bulbs adjusted to daylight rating.
 You may find the OLight perfect for your needs though.
 Worth checking out!